hdmf-dev/hdmf-zarr/README.rst

 Documentation
 -------------

-See the ``hdmf-zarr`` documentation for details https://hdmf-zarr.readthedocs.io/en/latest/
+See the ``hdmf-zarr`` documentation for details: https://hdmf-zarr.readthedocs.io

 Usage
 -----